percona/pmm-doc/docs/details/advisors/checks/platform-mysql-binaries-32-bit.md

-# MySQL binaries are 32 bits
+# MySQL binaries are 32-bits

 ## Description
-Older version MySQL server (plus some custom compilations) might be compiled for 32 bits whereas we suggest using the new 64 bits version.
+Older version MySQL server (plus some custom compilations) might be compiled for 32 bits.
+However, we suggest using the new 64-bit version.

 ## Rule